DC’s long-simmering statehood push begins in Congress

-“We dare to believe that D.C. statehood is on the horizon,” Norton said.

-Bowser spent much of Monday’s four-hour hearing by the House oversight committee in a series of sometimes pointed exchanges with an array of Republican committee members.
+Bowser spent much of Monday’s four-hour hearing by the House oversight committee in a series of sometimes pointed exchanges with Republican committee members.

-Rep. Jody Hice of Georgia repeatedly interrupted Bowser’s answers, at one point saying, “You completely answered my question, so please don’t continue.”
+Rep. Jody Hice, R-Ga., repeatedly interrupted Bowser’s answers, at one point saying, “You completely answered my question, so please don’t continue.”

-Rep. Glenn Grothman of Wisconsin also interrupted Bowser’s responses, then told the committee chair he would change the subject because “she won’t answer this.”
+Rep. Glenn Grothman, R-Wis., also interrupted Bowser’s responses, then told the committee chair he would change the subject because “she won’t answer this.”

 Bowser heatedly replied, “SHE is happy to answer your question.”

-Rep. Andrew Clyde of Georgia sought to subvert the District’s “taxation without representation” slogan that adorns local license plates.
+Rep. Andrew Clyde, R-Ga., sought to subvert the District’s “taxation without representation” slogan that adorns local license plates.
 He asked Bowser if District residents would be OK with the current situation if they didn’t have to pay federal taxes — similar to the residents of Puerto Rico or American Samoa.

 “The District is proud to pay its fair share of taxes,” she said.
 “We’re not trying to shirk our responsibilities.”